Tybee Island Cottage Makeover

-Dilapidated and down-and-out, a house on Tybee Island regains its soul after an ambitious redo reveals timeless seaside style.
+Dilapidated and down-and-out, a house on the Georgia coast regains its soul after an ambitious redo reveals timeless seaside style.

-Built in 1904, the house leaned a little to the right and had a century of history covered with aluminum windows, cheap paneling, wall-to-wall carpet, and acoustical-tile ceilings.
+Over the years, the home’s character had been compromised by aluminum windows, cheap paneling, wall-to-wall carpet, and acoustical-tile ceilings.

 Dark cabinets and outdated appliances cramped this kitchen’s beachy vibe.